-New trick for 'old' drug brings hope for pancreatic cancer patientsAugust 3rd, 2014 in Cancer /
+New trick for 'old' drug brings hope for pancreatic cancer patientsAugust 3, 2014 in Medicine & Health / Cancer

 Cancer Research UK scientists have found a new use for an old drug by showing that it shrinks a particular type of pancreatic cancer tumour and stops it spreading, according to research published in Gut.

 "It's a crucial step forward in developing new treatments for this devastating disease..." - Dr Jennifer Morton, study author

 The scientists, at the Cancer Research UK Beatson Institute and the University of Glasgow, treated mice with pancreatic cancers caused by known genetic faults with the drug rapamycin.
 (The drug was either given alone or in combination with the standard treatment for the disease, gemcitabine)

 Previous clinical trials did not find this drug to be effective as a treatment for pancreatic cancers when it was given to all patients with different forms of the disease.

 But the team's findings show that a particular type of pancreatic tumour – caused by a fault in the gene PTEN, which is involved in cell growth – may be responsive to the drug after all.

 They found that giving rapamycin to mice with faulty PTEN pancreatic tumours stopped the cancer cells from spreading.
 In some cases the drug also caused the tumour to shrink.